brianmcananey/VSCode_Project3/README.md

 ## **DATABASES**
 In this application, I rely on [MySQL](https://mysql.com/) as the primary database management system.
-MySQL is a flexible database that allows us to store and manage data in a format that seamlessly fits the dynamic nature of our project.
+MySQL is an open sourced database that allows us to store and manage data in a format that seamlessly fits the dynamic nature of our project.
 It plays a crucial role in storing user information, reviews and other essential data.

-The database schema is designed to efficiently handle the storage and retrieval of data, ensuring that users can seamlessly interact with the application.
-This section provides an insight into how the application leverages MongoDB to perform various operations, including user management, recipe management, and more.

 ### CRUD Functionality